moissanite vs diamond - moissanite engagement ring twisting pave bandmoissanite vs diamond - moissanite engagement ring twisting pave band

 at CustomMade

 At a 10 on the Mohs scale, diamond is well-known as the hardest material.
 Nothing but a diamond can scratch another diamond.
-With a hardness of 9.25, moissanite is the second-hardest material used a gemstone.
-Unless you store your moissanite with diamond jewelry, it's highly unlikely that it will scratch.
+At 10 on the Mohs scale, diamond reigns as the hardest material known.
+Nothing except another diamond can scratch a diamond.
+With a hardness of 9.25, moissanite stands as the second-hardest gemstone material.
+Unless you store your moissanite alongside diamond jewelry, scratching remains highly unlikely.

-Moissanite doesn't have a cleavage plane, while diamond does.
-(This is an internal plane along which a diamond crystal can easily split).
-This gives a durability advantage to moissanite.
-However, this doesn't help establish how hard a moissanite needs to be knocked until it chips or shatters.
+Moissanite lacks a cleavage plane, unlike diamond, which does possess this internal plane along which diamond crystal can easily split.
+This characteristic gives moissanite a durability advantage.
+However, this doesn't clarify how much force a moissanite needs to withstand before chipping or shattering.

-The IGS cannot corroborate the following measurements of pressure tolerance in millions of pounds per square inch (PSI) for diamond, moissanite, and cubic zirconia (CZ), another well-known diamond simulant.
-However, they may give some basis for comparison:
+The following measurements of pressure tolerance in millions of pounds per square inch (PSI) for diamond, moissanite, and cubic zirconia (another well-known diamond simulant) may provide some comparison basis, though IGS cannot corroborate these figures:

 • Diamond: 14.6 PSI